TradeTensor/tradetensor/doc/README_windows.txt

 -----
 Unpack the files into a directory and run tradetensor-qt.exe.

-TradeTensor Core is the original TradeTensor client and it builds the backbone of the network.
+Tradetensor Core is the original Tradetensor client and it builds the backbone of the network.
-However, it downloads and stores the entire history of TradeTensor transactions;
+However, it downloads and stores the entire history of Tradetensor transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.